sharkdp/numbat/book/src/cli/installation.md

 Thank you for packaging Numbat!
 This section contains instructions that are not strictly necessary to create a Numbat package, but provide users with the best-possible experience on your target platform.

-Numbat has a [standard library](./prelude.md) that is written in Numbat itself.
-The sources for this so called "prelude" are available in the [`numbat/modules`](https://github.com/sharkdp/numbat/tree/main/numbat/modules) folder.
+Numbat has a [standard library](../prelude/index.md) that is written in Numbat itself.
+The sources for this so-called "prelude" are available in the [`numbat/modules`](https://github.com/sharkdp/numbat/tree/main/numbat/modules) folder.
 We also include this `modules` folder in the pre-built [GitHub releases](https://github.com/sharkdp/numbat/releases).
 Installing this folder as part of the package installation is not necessary for Numbat to work, as the prelude is also stored inside the `numbat` binary.
 But ideally, this folder should be made available for users.
 There are three reasons for this: